On the appearance of non-local MRI in Keplerian accretion discs: MRI with radially dependent Alfv en velocity

 \section{MRI with radially dependent Alfv\'en velocity}

-Previous studies of MRI have been restricted by the case of constant Alfv\'en velocities.
-However, in real astrophysical situations the Alfv\'en velocity should decrease with radius as at least the angular velocity of the flow or even faster.
-We will consider two cases: (1) where $c_A^2$ falls with radius as $v_\phi^2\sim 1/r$ with constant background field and (2) where $c_A^2\sim 1/r^q$ with variable background magnetic field.
+Until now, our consideration of MRI has been limited to the case of a constant background Alfv\'en velocity.
+However, in real astrophysical situations, the Alfv\'en velocity should decrease with radius at least as fast as the angular velocity of the flow or even faster.
+Below, we will consider two cases: (1) $c_A^2$ depends on radius as $v_\phi^2\propto 1/r$ due to the variable density with a constant background magnetic field, and (2) $c_A^2\propto 1/r^q$ for a variable background magnetic field with the density constant over radius.